BEComTweaks/resource-packs/docs/Explanation of py files.md

 # Explanation of how .py files work in pys work

-Currently, it has 7 Python Scripts inside.
+Currently, it has 7 Python Scripts inside, 3 of which are still not complete.

-[main.py](https://github.com/NSPC911/Bedrock-Tweaks-Base/blob/main/pys/main.py) and [selector.py](https://github.com/NSPC911/Bedrock-Tweaks-Base/blob/main/pys/selector.py) will not have a section here as there is too much going on there.
-I will recommend reading the comments in the code to know what is going on.

 ## [custom_functions.py](https://github.com/NSPC911/Bedrock-Tweaks-Base/blob/main/pys/custom_functions.py)